 Trump has downplayed the US’s need for Greenland's resources, telling reporters last month, “We need Greenland for national security, not for minerals.”

-The country's ice sheet, about 1.6 to 3 kilometers thick in some areas, has been melting due to climate change, slowly making the terrain much easier to exploit.
-The decreasing ice in Arctic seas over the past few decades means the ecosystem is changing and that the ocean passages to the country are opening up.
+The country's ice sheet has also been melting due to climate change, which would make the terrain much easier to exploit.
+The decreasing ice in Arctic seas over the past few decades means that the ecosystem is changing and that the ocean passages to the country are opening up.
 However, the lack of infrastructure in the country would remain a hurdle to investors and companies seeking to mine the reserves.

 Greenland has now been part of Denmark for about 300 years.
 Most Greenlanders would still favour eventual independence from their former colonisers.
 However, the US is now a much bigger threat, and very few Greenlanders would choose US leadership over Denmark’s.
 Reuters reported that 85 per cent of Greenlanders are against American rule.